rancher/docs/content/rancher/v2.x/en/installation/resources/k8s-tutorials/ha-RKE2/_index.md

 systemctl enable rke2-server.service
 systemctl start rke2-server.service
 ```
-1. To join the rest of the nodes you need to configure them with the same shared token or the one generated automatically, here is an example of the configuration:
+1. To join the rest of the nodes, you need to configure each additional node with the same shared token or the one generated automatically.
+Here is an example of the configuration file:
 ```
 token: my-shared-secret
 server: https://<DNS-DOMAIN>:9345